phillipclapham/quasar/README.md

 **Common Issues:**

-- Issue: Quasar seems to forgetting its instructions
+- Issue: Quasar seems to be forgetting its instructions
+- Solution:
-- Solution: Run the /initialize command to refresh the instructions, if this is not enough then repaste the entire instructions.
+  1. Run the /initialize command to refresh the instructions, if the AI still seems confused move to Step 2.
+  2. Ask the AI to reinternalize its instructions at the top of the chat (if you pasted the instructions), or ask it to reinternalize its custom instructions (if using the GPT).
+In the unlikely event this does not work move to Step 3.
+  3. Repaste the custom instruction set or start a new chat.

 We are committed to providing you with the best possible experience and are always available to help you make the most of your interactions with Quasar.